Hair Love: Release

 Hair Love was first shown in theaters alongside The Angry Birds Movie 2 on August 14, 2019, and was uploaded to YouTube four months later on December 5.
 The short was eventually attached to later prints of Jumanji: The Next Level beginning on January 24, 2020, and by the following month was also attached to screenings of Little Women.
 The film was also adapted into a children's book, written by Cherry and illustrated by artist Vashti Harrison, which was released by Dial Books on May 14, 2019.
 The book was on the New York Times Book Review Children's Best Sellers list.

 TV series

-On July 7, 2020, the streaming service HBO Max ordered a 12-episode animated series titled Young Love with Cherry and Carl Jones serving as showrunners, to be produced by Sony Pictures Animation, Blue Key Entertainment and Lion Forge Animation.
-It is expected to premiere in 2023.
+On July 7, 2020, the streaming service Max ordered a 12-episode animated series titled Young Love with Cherry and Carl Jones serving as showrunners, to be produced by Sony Pictures Animation, Blue Key Entertainment and Lion Forge Animation.
+Issa Rae reprises her role as the mother, while Kid Cudi voices Stephen.
+The series premiered on September 21, 2023.